Which supermarkets have food delivery slots available this week?

 Tesco

-Next delivery slot: April 30 to May 3 - new slots are added throughout the day (last updated 28/04/20)
+Next delivery slot: some click & collect slots available - but new slots are added throughout the day (last updated 04/05/20)

-Update (28/04/20): We've seen a few Tesco delivery slots appearing today, with availability from April 30 to May 3 in selected areas, however, they are quite expensive, ranging from £3 to £7.
-If you can't see any slots in your area, don't be disheartened - Tesco is adding new slots throughout the day so keep checking back.

-Tesco has expanded its food delivery and click-and-collect capacity to around 780,000 delivery slots.
-Our research has found a few Tesco home delivery slots popping up occasionally, but we're not currently seeing any in the areas we're testing.
-Hopefully this changes as Tesco expands its capacity.
+Tesco CEO Dave Lewis reached out to customers in a recent message to address the ongoing difficulties the retailer is facing during this period of high demand.

+"Before the crisis started, about 7% of grocery sales were delivered to homes (that's about 1 in every 15 households)", explained Lewis.
+"To increase our capacity for deliveries and click & collect, we’ve closed stores overnight – so that we have more time to prepare orders – and recruited 12,000 new colleagues to pick these orders, and 4,000 new drivers to deliver them.

 Tesco has a decent selection of food items online, but getting hold of them at the moment can be tricky.
 Most brands are in stock, but eggs, hand soap and pasta are the exception, with some items sold out.

-Note: Update (04/05/20): We couldn't find any free home delivery slots today in our research areas, despite seeing good availability last Friday.
-There are a couple of click & collect slots from May 7 to May 9, but we recommend checking back another day if you're searching for a delivery slot.
-Update (04/05/20): There's good news for Sainsbury's customers.
-We're seeing great availability for delivery slots from May 5 to May 11 across all our research areas.
-Delivery charges vary from £1 to £7, but note that you can only book one online shop every seven days.